SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Arris_Alarm_Central_Simulator.md

 #### HTTP Main Connection

-This driver requires a HTTP connection to send events, and, by default, asks for an **IP address/host** upon element creation.
+This connector requires a HTTP connection to send events, and, by default, asks for an **IP address/host** upon element creation.
 This parameter is mandatory but irrelevant, because all the addresses are set on the **Scenario** table in the element.
 Therefore, "localhost" is enough.

 ## Usage